keptn/tutorials/site/tutorials/keptn-openshift-crc-07.md

 ## Install OpenShift service mesh
 Duration: 5:00

-Now we are going to install the OpenShift serivce mesh that is needed for our tutorial into the CRC cluster.
+Now we are going to install the OpenShift service mesh that is needed for our tutorial into the CRC cluster.

 The script that is provided will create the following resources: